 Click here for our in-depth article on how it is decided where the house goes in a divorce.

-Why People Try to Hide Their Assets
+Why People Try To Hide Their Assets

 Providing Honest Disclosures and the Consequences of Falsifying Information

 Most spouses will need to provide honest disclosures about their finances to one another.
-These disclosures would include details about the income they regularly earn, along with any debts they have, the property they own, and additional assets that belong to them.
+These disclosures would include details about the income they regularly earn, along with any debts they have, property they own, and additional assets that belong to them.
 When the forms are not completed with accurate information, a judge could decide to punish certain individuals by making certain judgments and rulings that would keep them from holding on to certain assets.

-How to Tell If Someone Has Hidden Assets
+How To Tell If Someone Has Hidden Assets

 While it is not always possible to know for sure if someone is hiding certain assets, there are a few signs to be aware of.
 Someone who is trying to hide assets may have recently opened a new bank account or started renting out a storage unit.
 The individual could use the storage unit to store away certain belongings that he or she does not want the former spouse to have access to.

 Just like it is not easy to know if someone is hiding their assets, it is sometimes a challenge to find those assets that are being hidden.
-If a person is suspicious about their former partner, they can use a search engine to look up their name and gather any information they might be able to find.
-Former spouses can use social media and even hire a private investigator if need be.
+If a person is suspicious about their former partner, they could use a search engine to look up their name and gather any information they might be able to find.
+Former spouses may also use social media and even hire a private investigator if need be.
 If you are in this situation and feel like your former partner has assets that are being hidden to keep you from them, you need to hire a lawyer right away.

-Contact a Colmar Family Law Attorney for a Consultation About Divorce in Pennsylvania Today
+Contact a Colmar Family Law Attorney For A Consultation About Divorce In Pennsylvania Today

 If you are thinking about filing for divorce, or if you have already started the divorce process and are dealing with another matter such as child custody, child support, or division of assets, you need to speak with a qualified attorney.
 The Pennsylvania family law attorneys at Rubin, Glickman, Steinberg, and Gifford, P.C. represent clients throughout Southeastern Pennsylvania, including Colmar, Lansdale, Newtown and Lower Bucks County.
 We understand how challenging this time can be for you, which is why we will fight hard to protect your interests, and the interests of your loved ones, throughout the legal process.
 Call us at 215-822-7575 or fill out our confidential contact form to schedule a consultation.
 We have an office conveniently located at 2605 N. Broad St. Colmar, PA 18915 as well as an office located in Newtown, PA.